What is ALEKS?

 No. You may only use one Prep and Learning Module.

 Who do I contact if I have questions?

 - For technical questions about use of ALEKS PPL, please contact ALEKS at https://www.aleks.com/support/form/.

 - For questions about RHIT procedures and policies with regard to ALEKS, please contact firstname.lastname@example.org.

-What do I do if my web browser gets stuck or my computer crashes while I'm taking the Placement Assessment?
+What do I do if my web browser gets stuck or my computer crashes while I'm taking the ALEKS PPL Assessment?
 Simply close the browser, or log out and log back in.
-ALEKS will resume the Placement Assessment exactly where you left off, with no loss of your previous answers.
+ALEKS will resume the assessment exactly where you left off, with no loss of your previous answers.